-Since then, the Kindle App for iPad has been updated with a slightly different layout and now offers some new features.
+Since then, the Kindle App for iPad has been updated with a new layout and now offers some new features.

-Whether you are preparing to go on vacation, commuting to work or planning to read books at home, I’m sure you will find the following tips about Kindle for iPad very useful.
+Whether you are preparing to go on vacation, commuting to work or will be reading some books at home, I’m sure you will find the following tips about Kindle for iPad very useful.
 Let’s get started…

 Open your Kindle App

 If you don’t have the Kindle App on your iPad or want to know how to download new books, follow these instructions to get you started.

 Understanding ALL and DOWNLOADED (former Cloud and Device)

 After you sign in with your Amazon account, the main screen (Library) will display a list of books.
 On the top of your screen you will find two links or menus.
 ALL and DOWNLOADED.